Overview

 Pick the type of result that best suits what you're measuring.
 This may be a basic count that one person will provide, collected data from several people, or a result calculated from workstreams or other apps.

-Choose What to Measure
+Choose what to measure

-- Sales revenue from Jorge
+- Sales revenue from Jorge [would likely use Currency]

-- Number of developers hired from Alice
+- Number of developers hired from Alice [would likely use Number]